Energy bills to fall from July: Here’s how to lock in your savings

-It works by capping the price retailers can charge for electricity on a DMO contract.
+It works by capping the price that retailers can charge for electricity on a DMO contract.

 The DMO is not designed to be the most competitive deal but rather it is a safety net for customers who don't or can't shop around when it comes to their electricity contract.

 If you're keen to compare prices to find yourself a better deal, then the reference price is a good benchmark to go by.